-It consists of a lying stone, resembling the shape of a bed, so that the heads of the lying are turned to the east.
-This bed symbolizes the sacred marriage of the priest and the priestess.
+It consists of a lying stone, resembling the shape of a bed and positioned according to the east-west directions.
+When the participants in the ritual lay down on the bed, their heads pointed east.
+This bed symbolises the sacred marriage of the priest and the priestess.
 Two large rocks surround the lodge.
 They are with carved wadding for liquids used during the ritual.

 2) Apostol tash – the womb

-According to the archeologists, the gap under this stone was formed with the help of erosion and the use of tools.
-Probably, using ropes and logs, the thracians transported the rock to the location where we see it now.
-The amazing thing about it is how the whole tremendous stone stands only at two points, but It has been stable for several millennia till now.
-In the day of the summer solstice, the ray of sunrise passes through the gap, which, in Thracian symbolism, marks the fertilization of the Sun God to the womb of the Goddess Mother.
+Probably, the gap under the stone was formed with the help of erosion and the usage of tools.
+Perhaps, using ropes and logs, the Thracians transported the rock to the location where we see it now.
+The fantastic thing about it is how the whole tremendous stone stands only at two points, but It has been stable for several millennia till now.
+In the day of the summer solstice, the ray of sunrise passes through the gap.
+This in Thracian symbolism marks the fertilisation of the Sun God to the womb of the Goddess Mother

 3) The Cave

-It symbolizes the descent of the native Hero from the marriage of the Goddess Mother and the Sun God in the underworld, similar to the legend of Orpheus ( when he goes to the underworld).
+It symbolises the descent of the born Hero from the marriage of the Goddess Mother and the Sun God in the underworld.
+It seems like the legend of Orpheus ( when he goes to the underground).
 Probably there are channels below, but till now, excavations have not yet been made to prove it.

-This is the place where the priest watched the whole ritual and the flowing sacred liquids – milk, vegetable juices, bloods and guts of the sacrificed animals. Аs a result, he preached the future.
+It is the place where the priest watched the whole ritual and the flowing sacred liquids – milk, vegetable juices, blood and guts of the sacrificed animals. Аs a result, he preached the future.

-It consists of 16 stone cakes, which symbolize the months in the Thracian calendar (with 22-24 days,not 30 as in the contemporary calendar).
-Probably, the cakes have been erect 100-120 years ago, but after they began to be sloped.
+It consists of 16 stone cakes, which symbolise the months in the Thracian calendar (with 22-24 days, not 30 as in the contemporary calendar).
+Probably, the slabs had been erect 100-120 years ago, but after they began to be sloped.
 A tree (apparently at the age of 80 years) stopped their further tilting.

 6) The priest’s house

-You can see ruins of stone rectangular building with courtyard.
-Probably the piligrims who were coming to the sanctuary had arrived from the harbor at St. Paraskeva bay. Тhey rested at the priest’s house before being admitted to the rituals at the sanctuary.
-The yard completely enclosed access from the sea to the sacred land of the sanctuary.
+You can see ruins of a stone rectangular building with a courtyard.
+Probably the pilgrims who were coming to the sanctuary had arrived from the harbour at St. Paraskeva bay. Тhey rested at the priest’s house before being admitted to the rituals at the penetralia.

 7) The Labyrinth

-According to the local people, till the 1950s, dancing on the fire women (nestinarka) had been danced here in the meadow of Begliktash.
-Later, the access to this place was forbidden, when the area was announced as a Perla hunting residence.
-For the reason that archaeologists reveal Beglik Tash so late, in 2003.
+According to rumours, till the 1950s, women “nestinarka” (dancing on the fire ) had been danced here in the meadow.
+After that, the access to this place was forbidden, when the area was announced as a Perla hunting residence.
+Therefore archaeologists revealed Beglik Tash so late, in 2003.

 Hiking trails starting from the sanctuary Beglik tash:

-- From this place you can continue walking along the path leading to the unique bay of St. Paraskeva where you will see the ruins of a medieval church.
+1. From this place, you can continue walking along the path leading to the picturesque bay of St. Paraskeva, where you will see the ruins of a medieval church.
 Along the way, you will have the opportunity to watch rock formations at Cape Beglik Tash.

-- A second good opportunity to continue the walk is to go to Cape Maslen nos on the newly built eco-path.
+2. A second excellent opportunity to continue the walk is to go to Cape Maslen nos on the newly built eco-path.

-- A third good opportunity for a hiking trail is to go back to the asphalt road and continue to the mouth of the Ropotamo River.
+3. The third opportunity for a hiking trail is to go back to the asphalt road and continue to the mouth of the Ropotamo River.

 For the other paths and landmarks in Ropotamo Reserve – look at the map of Ropotamo – reserve.

-If you are planning a longer stay in the area, it is a good idea to choose Primorsko as a city for staying, because it has many hotels and lodgings, and can offer many entertainments to diversify your holliday at the Bulgarian Black Sea Coast.
+If you are planning a more extended stay in the area, it is a good idea to choose Primorsko as a city for staying.
+There are many hotels and lodgings and can offer many entertainments to diversify your Holliday at the Bulgarian Black Sea Coast.